MaxMatti/manual-connections/README.md

 This repository contains systemd service files to create native openvpn connections to the vpn provider known as pia.

+## Known Issues:

+* __this is not even pre-alpha, it's just a pile of code that "works on my machine" (sometimes)__
+* nothing is properly tested
+* openvpn isn't being stopped?
+* should really split server selection, openvpn and port forwarding into 3 separate units

 ## Requirements:

 * `namespaced-openvpn`